-What aspects of dual eligibility are you interested in?
-(Check all that apply.)
+What aspects of dual eligibility are you interested in learning more about?
+(Select all that apply.)

 - Eligibility criteria and pathways

 - Who pays for what, and when

 - Coverage options, including integrated care

-- ☐ Financial assistance
+- Financial assistance

-- ☐ Enrollment support
+- Enrollment support

-- ☐ Impact on RWHAP clients
+- Impact on RWHAP clients

-- ☐ Other (let us know in the chat!)
+- Other (let us know in the chat!)